radiantlogic-v8/documentation-new/documentation/web-services-api-guide/04-scim.md

 ### Deleting Resource Types

 To delete a resource:

-1. From the Main Control Panel, click the Settings Tab -> Server Front End -> SCIM.
+1. From the Main Control Panel, click the Settings Tab > Server Front End > SCIM.

 2. On the SCIM2 Configuration page, click the Resource Types tab.

 3. Click the checkbox of the resource to be deleted.

-4. Click the **Delete**  button.
+4. Click **Delete**.

 5. In the confirmation window, click Confirm.

 >[!note]